ryho/arbitrarybase/README.md

 An arbitrary base calculator.
 Any base 2-36.

-CalculatorApp.java interacts with the command line, changes settings, prints answers, and calls Calculator if the user gave a calculation instead of chaning settings

-Calculator.java receives the users command, parses it into numbers and operations, and returns a numerical answer.

 Features:
  * four function calculator [*,/,+,-]
  * set input base to arbitrary base (2-36) [type "input base" then a number]